hypervideo/svc-taco/README.md

 ### Scalable Video Coding (SVC)

 Adaptive video streaming is the ability to adapt the video quality to the user's network conditions.
-Simulcast allows for adaptive video streaming by independently encoding different versions of a video segment.
+Simulcast does this by independently encoding different versions of a video segment.
 However, this leads to an increased storage penalty due to the redundancy.

 SVC reduces this redundancy by encoding a video segment into multiple different spatial and